imrankhan17/apprentices-training/session3/0_installation.md

 	Password: {I will have sent you the password}
 	Database: `personal`

 7. Click on `Test Connection`.
+Note, you should be on the guest wifi for it to work.
 You should see a green tick if everything has worked:
 ![](images/datagrip_settings.png)

 8. Click `OK` then on the left you should see the database tables after clicking on the down arrows.